 But if you are committed to saving for retirement and want to avoid the temptation of accessing those savings earlier, an RRSP is the wise choice.
 The tax consequences of withdrawing RRSP funds can be significant, so it’s always best to leave those savings untouched until you’ve retired.
 For this reason, the inflexibility of an RRSP might be better for you even if the numbers point to a TFSA.

 The types of accounts in which you hold your investments can be just as important as the investments themselves.
-Get expert advice at your local branch.
+Get expert advice from an ATB Wealth Advisor or visit ATB Prosper for more information.